The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 - Difficult to scale: Many 3PLs struggle to keep up with fast-growing brands.

-This distributed approach gives brands real-time visibility, intelligent order routing, and full control over performance—without the overhead of building their own logistics infrastructure.
-It’s designed to scale with your business, support both DTC and retail channels, and meet customer expectations across every touchpoint.
+This distributed approach gives brands real-time visibility, intelligent order routing, and full control over performance, without the overhead of building their own logistics infrastructure.
+It's designed to scale with your business, support both DTC and retail channels, and meet customer expectations across every touchpoint.

-For brands that have outgrown the constraints of in-house fulfillment or rigid 3PLs, a fulfillment operations platform delivers the transparency and flexibility needed to launch new channels, optimize shipping, cut costs, and improve delivery performance.
+For brands that have outgrown the constraints of in-house fulfillment or rigid 3PLs, a fulfillment platform delivers the transparency and flexibility needed to launch new channels, optimize shipping, cut costs, and improve delivery performance.

 Fulfillment is rarely frictionless, even for large, established companies.
+Here are the most common challenges brands face across operations.

 Poor inventory visibility leads to a cascade of problems: overselling, stockouts, backorders, and delayed fulfillment.
+Maintaining accurate stock levels becomes difficult without real-time inventory tracking across locations and channels.

 Returns are a natural part of ecommerce, but high return volumes can strain operations and cut into margins.
 They're often the result of fulfillment errors, damaged goods, or mismatched expectations.
 And without proper tracking, returns can become a major visibility issue, making it harder to diagnose root causes or improve performance over time.